Callback-Jack/MVVM_NewsApp/README.md

 2. Setup navigation components:
    - Add dependencies for "androidx.navigation:navigation-fragment-ktx", "androidx.navigation:navigation-ui-ktx".
-   - Setup the Host Fragment and all the fragment classes.
+   - Set up the Host Fragment and all the fragment classes.
    - Design the navigation graph actions and add slide-in-and-out animations.
-   - Setup the bottom navigation menu and add the navigation controller to the menu in `NewsActivity`.
+   - Set up the bottom navigation menu and add the navigation controller to the menu in `NewsActivity`.

 3. Retrofit setup:
    - Add dependencies for `Retrofit`: "com.squareup.retrofit2:retrofit", "com.squareup.retrofit2:converter-gson".